The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/savage-encounter-tips.md

 ---
 # General Tips

-Eden's Promise features a number of mechanics that apply damage down on failure, as determined by causing damage to your HP bar.
+Eden's Promise features a number of mechanics that apply damage down on failure, with failure determined as the mechanic causing damage to your HP bar.
 Because of this condition, it is possible to negate the damage downs by absorbing the entire hit with a shield such as TBN.

 The mechanics where this is most commonly useful are: